ElucidataInc/polly-docs/docs/OmixAtlas/Overview_of_OmixAtlas.md

 ### Table View

-On the Atlas interface, the results are arranged in a table view with columns representing the metadata fields.
+On the OmixAtlas interface, the results are arranged in a table view with columns representing the metadata fields.
 Users can sort through the metadata fields, including the dataset id, sample count, description, drugs, cell type, cell line, disease, and more.
 The results show up in order of relevance to their search query.
 Alongside the column header is a sorting function that allows the user to see the results of sorting in either ascending or descending order.

 ![Homepage](../img/OmixAtlas-Images/tableview.png)